Crime Prevention Tips

 - Do not pre-print your driver's license number, Social Security number or phone number on your checks.

-- Always check the reputation of any company you do business with on-line.
-Also look for a contact address located within the continental United States.
-It is much more difficult to retrieve funds or information transferred out of the country.
+- Always check the reputation of any company you do business with online.
+Also, look for a contact address located within the continental United States.
+It is much more difficult to retrieve funds or information transferred outside of the country.
 Be cautious of any business that only has a P.O.
 Box for an address.